Updated: Dec 8, 2020

 Learn more about Green Cards here.

-The USCIS offers lots of helpful information for immigrants, including a welcome guide in several languages that can be downloaded for free, so that you can learn more about the country and easily adapt to its culture and regulations.
+The USCIS offers lots of helpful information for immigrants, including a welcome guide in several languages that can be downloaded for free, so that you can learn more about the country and quickly adapt to its culture and regulations.
 Click here to view.

 Learn about all the possibilities that match your qualifications.
 The legislation can change quite fast, so the best places to educate yourself on all types of visas to the US are the official websites of: